AlfredM91/Articles-Classification/README.md

 ![model](statics/model.png)

-From the algorithm above, the model was able to produce an accuracy as high as 93.11% with f1 scores of more than 90% for all 5 categories.
+From the algorithm above, the model was able to produce an accuracy as high as 93.41% with f1 scores of at least 90% for all 5 categories.

 Below is the classification report produced::